Wyoming Mental Health Professions Licensing Board

 IMPORTANT UPDATES

-Upcoming Meetings - The Board has scheduled their next meeting for, December 03, 2024.
+Upcoming Meetings - The Board on December 03, 2024 has been rescheduled for, December 17, 2024.
 Meeting information may be viewed on the Board Meeting page.

 Counseling Compact - The Wyoming Board is a member of the Counseling Compact.
 To learn more, go to the Compact page.